pieroproietti/penguins-eggs/sourceforge/files/iso/waydroid/README.md

  A container-based approach to boot a full Android system on a regular GNU/Linux system like Ubuntu.

-* **egg-of-debian-bullseye-gwaydroid** - created from a cli debian adding all the necessary with comstume gwaydroid from [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe)
+* **egg-of-debian-bullseye-gwaydroid** - created from a cli debian adding all the necessary with costume gwaydroid from [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe)
-* **egg-of-debian-bookworm-gwaydroid** - created from a cli debian adding all the necessary with comstume gwaydroid from [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe)
+* **egg-of-debian-bookworm-gwaydroid** - created from a cli debian adding all the necessary with costume gwaydroid from [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe)
-* **egg-of-debian-bullseye-kwaydroid** - created from a cli debian adding all the necessary with comstume kwaydroid from [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe)
+* **egg-of-debian-bullseye-kwaydroid** - created from a cli debian adding all the necessary with costume kwaydroid from [penguins-wardrobe](https://github.com/pieroproietti/penguins-wardrobe)

 **NOTE** Here you will find my waydroid remaster made to test the latest versions of eggs, you can find more updated waydroid versions on their site [Waydroid](https://waydro.id/#wdlinux).
 Please use always ```--theme waydroid```

-**NOTE** All the versions are configured with no-hardware-accelleration to be used and remastered under proxmox ve
+**NOTE** All the versions are configured with no-hardware-accelleration to be used, modified and remastered under a virtializator (pve-proxmox, virtualbox or others)

 ## More informations: